Originate/guide/go/README.md

 # Originate Guides - Go

+[Golang](https://golang.org/) is a programming language that doesn't get in the way of solving the actual problems one uses the language for.
-[Golang](https://golang.org/) is a great choice for CLI tools, API servers, code that is getting deployed into external environments (e.g. agents), and other network (micro) services.
+It is great choice for CLI tools, API servers, code that is getting deployed into external environments (e.g. agents), and other network (micro) services.